Stock market today: Wall Street drops as banks tumble again

-NEW YORK (AP) — Stocks are falling Tuesday as shares of beleaguered banks tumble again and worries about a possible recession worsen.
+NEW YORK (AP) — Stocks are falling Tuesday as shares of beleaguered banks tumble again and worries about the economy worsen.

-Rising fear has Treasury yields sinking in the bond market, as Wall Street also waits for the Federal Reserve's latest move on interest rates and Washington edges closer to what would be a catastrophic default on U.S. government debt.
+The rising fear sent yields sinking in the bond market, while Wall Street waits for the Federal Reserve's latest move on interest rates and Washington edges closer to what would be a catastrophic default on U.S. government debt.

 Some of the sharpest drops came from smaller- and mid-sized banks, which have been under heavy scrutiny as the banking system shows cracks under the weight of much higher interest rates.
-PacWest Bancorp dropped 36.1%, Western Alliance Bancorp fell 24.2% and Comerica dropped 11.6%.
+PacWest Bancorp dropped 25.6%, Western Alliance Bancorp fell 17.3% and Zions Bancorp. dropped 12.6%.

-Three of the four largest U.S. bank failures in history have come in quick succession since March, and investors have been on the hunt for what could be next to suffer a debilitating exodus by customers.
+Three of the four largest U.S. bank failures in history have come since March, and investors have been on the hunt for what could be next to topple or suffer a debilitating exodus by customers.

-Regulators seized First Republic Bank at the start of this week and sold it to JPMorgan Chase, which had raised hopes that the turmoil could ease.
+Regulators seized First Republic Bank at the start of this week and sold most of it to JPMorgan Chase, which had raised hopes that the turmoil could ease.

-Also pressuring stocks was a report that showed U.S. employers advertised less than 9.6 million job openings in March.
-That's the lowest number in nearly two years and worse than economists expected.
-The job market has been one of the main pillars supporting a slowing economy, and a drop-off there could guarantee a recession.
+Also pressuring the market was a report showing U.S. employers advertised the fewest number of job openings in nearly two years during March.
+The job market has been one of the main pillars supporting a slowing economy, and a drop-off there would likely mean a recession.

-Such pressure is raising the stakes on the Federal Reserve, which is beginning a two-day meeting on interest rates.
+Such pressure is raising the stakes for the Federal Reserve, which began a two-day meeting on interest rates.
 The widespread assumption is that it will raise rates on Wednesday by another quarter of a percentage point.
 The widespread hope is that it will be the last increase for a long time.

-High rates have already hit the housing market sharply, while causing cracks in the banking system.
+High rates have already hit the housing market sharply and hurt the banking system.
 Many investors are preparing for a recession to hit later this year.

-That has many traders betting on the Fed halting its rate hikes and perhaps even cutting them later this year.
+That has many traders betting the Fed will halt its rate hikes and perhaps even cut them later this year.
 That would offer the market more breathing room, and stocks have historically done well in the months immediately following the last rate hike.

-Still, some investors are anticipating the Fed on Wednesday may not give any encouraging signals that rate hikes are definitely over, let alone open the door to rate cuts.
+Still, some investors anticipate the Fed on Wednesday may not offer encouraging signals that rate hikes are over, let alone open the door to rate cuts.

 “Admittedly this is a 20:20 hindsight view and the Fed’s job is as tough as it has ever been, but while it would be nice to be finished with the Fed hiking cycle, too much caution in the past, among other factors, caused the current inflation overshoot and there remains a distinct possibility that it could accelerate again, especially given all the uncertain factors in the world today,” said John Vail, chief global strategist at Nikko Asset Management.

 Adding worries on top of that is the latest political spat over the nation's debt limit.
-Treasury Secretary Janet Yellen said late Monday that the U.S. government could default on its debt as early as June 1 unless Washington allows it to borrow more.
+Treasury Secretary Janet Yellen said late Monday that the U.S. government could default on its debt as early as June 1 unless a divided Congress allows it to borrow more.
 That's an earlier "X-date" than previously thought.

 A default could be disastrous because much of the financial system is built on the assumption that U.S. government debt is the safest investment available.
 Most of Wall Street believes Congress will come to a deal before the deadline, as it has many times before, because the alternative would be so dire.

 While Yellen made the June 1 deadline sound like a flexible one, Wall Street will likely be treating it with more definitiveness.
-Any portfolio manager investing clients' money with instructions to avoid anything at risk of getting payments delayed will be steering clear of June 1 bills, according to strategists at UBS.
+Any portfolio manager with instructions to avoid risks of getting payments delayed will be steering clear of June 1 bills, according to strategists at UBS.

 With only weeks to go before June 1, Congress could be forced to kick the can down the road and agree to an extension of a few months, rather than a long-term deal.